Two of Cups and The Tower

 Combination of card Two of Cups and card The Tower

 The Tower card next to the Two of Cups suggests: serious changes can bring people closer together.
 The Tower brings a shake-up, while the Two of Cups represents a deep connection.
 As they say, shared hardship can unite people.
 Sometimes it's precisely during critical moments that a couple realizes the true value of their relationship.
-Life challenges often strip away masks, revealing what truly matters.
+Life challenges often strip away the masks, revealing what truly matters.

 Combination of reversed card Two of Cups and card The Tower